dask/design-docs/001-collection-backend-dispatching.md

 ### Dispatching Functions

-As described above, we propose that all IO functions for a specific backend be defined within a single `DaskBackendEntrypoint` subclass.
+As described above, we propose that all IO functions for a specific backend be defined within a single `DaskBackendIOEntrypoint` subclass.
 The only subclasses defined within the dask source code will be the default reference subclasses for numpy and pandas.
 These entrypoint classes will be defined in the `backends.py` file for each collection, and will define all dispatch-able IO functions.

-The actual dispatching of IO functions will require the definition of a new `BackendDispatch` class in `dask.utils`.
-In contrast to the existing `dask.utils.Dispatch` class, `BackendDispatch` will use a backend string label (e.g. "pandas") for registration and dispatching, and the dispatching logic will be implemented at the `__getattr__` level (rather than in `__call__`).
-More specifically, registered "keys" and "values" for the dispatch class will correspond to backend labels and `DaskBackendEntrypoint` subclasses, respectively.
+The actual dispatching of IO functions will require the definition of a new `BackendIODispatch` class in `dask.utils`.
+In contrast to the existing `dask.utils.Dispatch` class, `BackendIODispatch` will use a backend string label (e.g. "pandas") for registration and dispatching, and the dispatching logic will be implemented at the `__getattr__` level (rather than in `__call__`).
+More specifically, registered "keys" and "values" for the dispatch class will correspond to backend labels and `DaskBackendIOEntrypoint` subclasses, respectively.
 When some Dask-collection code calls something like `backend_dispatch.read_parquet`, dispatching logic will be used to return the appropriate `"read_parquet"` attribute for the current backend.

 In order to avoid moving numpy- or pandas-specific IO logic into `backends.py`, the existing IO functions will  be renamed to `*_pandas`, and referenced "in place".
 To insure that the real IO functions are still defined at the same absolute and relative paths, and that the original doc-strings are recognized, we can add a few lines below the `*_pandas` definition to direct the original function name to the dispatching machinery: